You’re a craft hobbyist. And you’re pretty darn good at crafting. Or maybe you have a great eye for vintage finds.

 This shop specializes in jewelry supplies like gemstone beads, raw stones, rosary chains, pendants, charms, gold-filled items, and meter pewter findings.

 Hailing from Istanbul, Turkey, Yakutum sells jewelry supplies and specializes in brass and gold-plated items.
-The shop also sells 925 sterling silver, shaped rings and connectors, earring findings, tubes, etc.
+The shop also sells 925 sterling silver, shaped rings, connectors, earring findings, tubes, etc.

 CaitlynMinimalist sells customized and personalized minimalist jewelry (necklaces, rings, bracelets).
 Here, people buy handwriting and meaningful quote jewelry from loved ones.